rrad0812/mydocs/git/03 Git cheat-sheet.md

 ## Preface

-Welcome to the Git Cheat Sheet, an extensive guide crafted to empower both novice and seasoned developers with the knowledge needed to effectively utilize Git, the most popular version control system in the software industry.
+Welcome to the **Git Cheat Sheet**, an extensive guide crafted to empower both novice and seasoned developers with the knowledge needed to effectively utilize Git, the most popular version control system in the software industry.
 This cheat sheet is designed to be your go-to resource, whether you're managing a solo project or collaborating within a large team.
 By providing clear explanations and practical examples, it aims to demystify Git's complexities and transform them into intuitive, actionable insights.

 Throughout this guide, you will explore a wide array of Git commands and concepts that form the backbone of software version control.
 From fundamental operations like initializing repositories and committing changes, to more advanced techniques such as branching, merging, and rebasing, this cheat sheet covers it all.
 You'll also delve into specialized topics like squashing commits, bisecting to debug, handling submodules, and implementing subtrees, ensuring you're well-prepared to tackle any challenge that arises in your development process.